-\ Listed debentures are classified as Level 2 in the absence of active market for such investments.
+^{} Listed debentures are classified as Level 2 in the absence of active market for such investments.

-\\ Group invests in various venture capital funds and alternative investment funds and these funds further invests into various companies.
+^{} Group invests in various venture capital funds and alternative investment funds and these funds further invests into various companies.
 Group has considered the fair value on the basis of valuation provided by respective funds.
-There were no transfers between Level 1 and Level 2 during the year.